xiaozhouli/numerical_analysis/README.md

 All code examples are also licensed under the [MIT license](http://opensource.org/licenses/MIT).

 ***

 ## Introduction
-The course of Numerical Analysis should teach both mathematical theory of numerical analysis and the craft of implementing numerical algorithms.
+The course of Numerical Analysis should teach both the mathematical theory of numerical analysis and the craft of implementing numerical algorithms.
+Unfortunately, usually, only the mathematical theory is mentioned in the course syllabus/textbook.
+This is the reason and motivation for creating these jupyter-notebooks.
+The Jupyter-notebook provides a single medium in which mathematics, explanations, executable code, and visualizations can be combined.
+The student can interact with learning both the theory and the craft of numerical algorithms.

-Unfortunatly, usually only the mathematical theory is actually mentioned in the course syllabus/textbook.
-This is the reason and motivation for creating these Jupyter-notebooks.
-The Jupyter-notebook provides a single medium in which mathematics, explanations, executable code, and visualizations can be combined, and with which the student can interact in order to learn both the theory and the craft of numerical algorithms.
+This repository includes jupyter-notebooks and python codes for the classic topics coved in a numerical analysis course.

 **Important Note:**